ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 #### C. Activate/Deactivate Document types

-The portal allows Zonal Admin to activation or deactivation of a document type.
+The portal allows Zonal Admin to activate or deactivate a document type.
 Deactivation of a document type can be done if the country feels the document type is not applicable anymore.
 Thus, deactivated documents does now show up on the Pre-Registration and Registration Client UI.
 The Activation/Deactivation functionality can be accessed from both the list view or the detail view page of Document Types

 #### 6.3.2 Manage Document Categories (View) [**[↑]**](#table-of-contents)
 The Global Admin can view list of all the available Document Categories as created by the Country in Masterdata.
 The portal shows both activated or deactivated Document Categories.
 The list view screen follows the templatized approach as described in [Section 6.2](#62-view-master-data-for-each-table).